In Glasgow, as in the rest of Scotland, expat children have a range of public and private school options.

 Tutors in Glasgow

 Tutors are widely available in Glasgow, both online and in person.
-Expat children can benefit from tutors in a number of ways, whether it's acquisition of a new language, maintenance of the family's mother tongue or just getting some extra support as they get used to the Scottish curriculum.
+Expat children can benefit from tutors in a number of ways, whether they're learning a new language, maintaining the family's mother tongue, or just getting some extra support as they get used to the Scottish curriculum.

-There are also tutors available for more general needs such as developing study skills and essay-writing abilities.
-Hiring a tutor in the run-up to major exams can also go a long way towards easing the stress of studying.
+There are also tutors available for more general needs, such as developing study skills and essay-writing abilities.
+Hiring a tutor in the run-up to major exams can also help ease the stress of studying.

 Useful links